Coffee Coffee Owner Is a Thief, Say Over a Dozen of His Employees

 Amidst a surge of local worker organizing, Coffee Coffee, the popular upscale coffee shop with locations on Fairfax and Melrose Avenues, has been closed for over a week because its employees refuse to work without pay.

-The workers told Knock LA they loved the coffee shop; they had fun together and liked their regular customers, and they wanted to be patient with Hernandez and believe his excuses.
+The workers told Knock LA they loved the coffee shop; they have fun together and like their regular customers, and they wanted to be patient with Hernandez and believe his excuses.

 But this behavior has been going on for at least six years, causing employees to fall behind on rent and car payments, cancel travel plans, and even lose partial access to their bank accounts due to repeated attempts to deposit checks that bounced.